assemble/assemble/README.md

 ---

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sun Jun 16 2013 20:46:06._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Tue Jun 18 2013 22:09:29._